Foundations of regular variation on topological spaces: Random closed sets

+\begin{example}[Uniform distribution on a random set] Let $X$ be a random compact convex set in $\R^d$.
+Consider the map $\psi$ that associates $X$ with the uniform probability distribution on $X$; in case of a lower-dimensional $X$ we consider the distribution proportional to the Lebesgue measure in the affine hull of $X$.
+This map $\psi$ is clearly homogeneous and is also bornologically consistent as the map from the ideal $\fK_0$ to the ideal $\sN_r$ introduced in Section~\ref{sec:rpm}.
+Indeed,

+for all $a>0$.
+Thus, the map is bornologically consistent.
+If, in addition, this map is continuous at the relevant points of the tail measure, then the continuous mapping theorem yields regular variation of the associated random probability measure. \end{example}

-\paragraph{Examples: equivalence classes of compact convex sets} The following examples deal with factor spaces of the space $\sK_c^d$ of convex compact sets in $\R^d$ metrised by the Hausdorff metric and equipped with the linear scaling.
+\paragraph{Examples: equivalence classes of compact convex sets} The following examples deal with quotient spaces of the space $\sK_c^d$ of convex compact sets in $\R^d$ metrised by the Hausdorff metric and equipped with linear scaling.
 We follow the setting of Section~\ref{sec:quotient-spaces-under}.